Goi Peace Foundation Forum

 Goi Peace Foundation Forum 2018

 Nikkei Hall (1-3-7 Otemachi, Chiyoda-ku, Tokyo)

 The Goi Peace Award is presented annually to honor individuals and organizations in various fields that have made outstanding contributions toward the realization of a peaceful and harmonious world for all life on earth.
-The 2017 Goi Peace Award will be presented to Kenny Ausubel and Nina Simons, social entrepreneurs and co-founders of Bioneers―an innovative nonprofit educational organization dedicated to disseminating visionary and practical solutions for the world’s most pressing environmental and social challenges.
-Read more about the laureates.
+The 2018 Goi Peace Award will be presented to Her Royal Highness Princess Lalla Hasnaa of Morocco, in honor of her leadership in promoting the protection of the environment and improving people’s quality of life, particularly through education and advocacy for sustainable development.
+Read more about the laureate.